-3.5 Issues
+3.5.
+Issues

-In 2020 source water for the entire year was treated at the Seymour Falls filtration plant, which has led to the delivery of relatively consistent chlorine residuals at the City feeds from Metro Vancouver.
+In 2021 source water for the entire year was treated at the Seymour Falls filtration plant, which has led to the delivery of relatively consistent chlorine residuals at the City feeds from Metro Vancouver.
 Temperature continues to be a challenge, as average water temperatures in August, September, and October tend to exceed the guideline threshold.

-In 2019 the City has seen improvements in maintaining consistent chlorine residuals in the distribution system and continues to see complete compliance with respect to health-related micro-biological parameters, chlorine by-products and vinyl chloride concentrations.
+In 2021 the City has seen improvements in maintaining consistent chlorine residuals in the distribution system and continues to see complete compliance with respect to health-related micro-biological parameters, chlorine by-products and vinyl chloride concentrations.
 On-going replacement of unlined cast-iron water mains continues to be an annual priority for the City to continue to achieve the water quality goals around residual chlorine concentrations and turbidity.

-3.6 Water System Operation and Maintenance
+3.6.
+Water System Operation and Maintenance

-The goal for water system flushing is to clean all mains on a 365-day cycle and the following table depicts the generalized water system cleaning schedule.
+The goal for water system flushing is to clean all mains on a 5 year cycle and the following table depicts the generalized water system cleaning schedule.
 Areas for cleaning are prioritized based on observations and operational decisions.
 The zones are mapped in Appendix A.

 City of North Vancouver Water Main Cleaning Plan

 Water Pressure Zones Frequency Goal

 Zone 1/5 Semi Annually or as needed

-Zone 2 Annually
+Zone 2 Every 5 years

-Zone 3 Annually
+Zone 3 Every 5 years

-Zone 4 Annually
+Zone 4 Every 5 years

 Turbid Water Reports As required